Office of International Education & Development

 Wolf Link provides information about open on-campus jobs as well as off-campus employment and local opportunities for internships and volunteer work.

-Service Learning and Career Development office in the lower level of the Werner University Center helps students find volunteer and internship opportunities.
+The Service Learning and Career Development (SLCD) office in the lower level of the Werner University Center helps students find volunteer and internship opportunities.
 SLCD has resources for students looking for jobs, and assists students in creating a strong resume and in preparing for job interviews.
-They can also explain what it is like looking for jobs in America and what employers expect from their employees.
+They can also explain the job market in the U.S. and what employers expect from their employees.

 Payroll Information